Created: July 2020 by Jenny Owen

 Responding to Allegations or Suspicions of Abuse

-It is not the responsibility of anyone working at Wild Things Performing Arts to decide whether or not child abuse has taken place.
+It is not the responsibility of anyone working at Wild Things Performing Arts to decide whether or not abuse of a child or vulnerable adult has taken place.
 However, there is a responsibility to act on any concerns by reporting these to the appropriate authorities.

-If you suspect that any child is being abused:
+If you suspect that any child or vulnerable adult is being abused:

-- Always refer the case to the Designated Safeguarding Person; do not investigate it yourself.
+- Always refer the case to the Designated Safeguarding Lead, or a Deputy; do not investigate it yourself.

-- Ensure that the young person is given the opportunity to talk to you or an independent person.
+- Ensure that the child or vulnerable adult is given the opportunity to talk to you or an independent person.

-- Listen to the young person without interruption and do not ask leading questions about what you may suspect.
+- Listen to the child or vulnerable adult without interruption and do not ask leading questions about what you may suspect.

 - Write down the details, as you know them, on the Safeguarding Report Form.

-- Accept what the young person says at face value.
+- Accept what the child or vulnerable adult says at face value.

-- Do not pass judgement on what is said, but do try to alleviate any fears or guilt the young person may have.
+- Do not pass judgement on what is said, but do try to alleviate any fears or guilt the child or vulnerable adult may have.